-A humanistic education introduces students to culture, but works within two senses of the word "culture": on the one hand, an eighteenth-century definition designed to distinguish a body of especially valuable artifacts (thus Matthew Arnold's crude but often cited description of culture as "the best which has been thought and said in the world");29 and on the other, a broader, less restrictive consideration of what sense 7a of the OED helpfully defines as "the distinctive ideas, customs, social behavior, products, or way of life of a particular nation, society, people, or period."30 This
+A humanistic education introduces students to culture, but works within two senses of the word "culture": on the one hand, an eighteenth-century definition designed to distinguish a body of especially valuable artifacts (thus Matthew Arnold's crude but often cited description of culture as "the best which has been thought and said in the world")27 and on the other, a broader, less restrictive consideration of what sense 7a of the OED helpfully defines as "the distinctive ideas, customs, social behavior, products, or way of life of a particular nation, society, people, or period."28 This second definition would include

-29 Culture and Anarchy (Smith, Elder & Co., 1869), p. vii.
+27 Culture and Anarchy, p. vii.

-30 Oxford English Dictionary, "culture, n."
+28 OED, "culture."
 Scholars such as Stuart Hall and Raymond Williams made this more expansive definition the founding principle of British Cultural Studies.
-See, for example, Hall's "Notes on Deconstructing the Popular," originally published in People's History and Socialist Theory (Routledge and Kegan Paul, 1981) and Williams's entry on "culture" in Keywords (Oxford University Press, 1985).
+See, for example, Hall's "Notes on Deconstructing the Popular," originally published in People's History and

-second definition would include "popular culture."
+"popular culture."
 The pedagogic ideals of most instructors within the Arts and Humanities will involve some mix of both traditions.